vincent-barilla/Mood-Mapper-Beta/README.md

+####VI. function preventCrossToggling

-###VI. function preventCrossToggling(source){
+	 function preventCrossToggling(source){
 	    /* What this does, in a nutshell:

 	      If 'banFrame' is hidden and minimized, maximize and show it.
 This will contain how-to info for the app.
 As two buttons set the 'src' of the iFrame, this function checks to make sure one button isn't toggling 'hidden' when the other one is expecting 'visible.'

 	    /*

 	    togSources.push(source);

 	    if (togSources.length == 1 || togSources[0] == togSources[1]){

 	      /* What happens when the length is either one, or both elements are the same?

 	        If only one source has been kept track of so far, go ahead and let it start its toggle action.
 Then, the next time a button is clicked, compare it to the first one.
 If they're different, then do not let the first button's action be un-toggled.

 	        In practice, this means either 'action' or 'mapHowTo' can toggle the iFrame to be visible, but it will only toggle to be hidden if the same button is clicked consecutively.
 If the user first clicks one button to open the iFrame, then clicks the other button, iFrame now will stay open, even though the contents have been changed.

 	      */

 	      // All thsee values toggle between the iFrames visible/hidden states.
 	      toggleWithOptCb(document.getElementById('bannerContentDiv').style, 'height', '500px','60px');
 	      toggleWithOptCb(document.getElementById('contentBtns').style, 'bottom', '3.5%','5px');
 	      toggleWithOptCb(document.getElementById('banFrame').style,'visibility','visible','hidden');
 	    }
 	    // Here's the reset to [], whenever a second click, regardless of source, calls this function. if (togSources.length == 2){
 	      togSources = [];
 	    }
 	  }

-###VII.
+####VII.
 Comments on Geocoding Usage:

   I've found that geocoders are not very well-suited for streaming live data.
 They'll briefly stop working if you exceed some per-second query limit which is not clearly stated in the documentation.
 To work around